-The ‘Introduction’ course will consist of a series of online seminars with 6 participants.
-There will be a small amount of set reading for each seminar, as well as a selection of other optional readings, and some guided reading/reflection questions.
+The ‘Introduction’ course will consist of a series of online seminars with 8 to 9 participants.
+There will be some set reading for each seminar, as well as a selection of other optional readings, and some guided reading/reflection questions.
 Each participant will also get a 30-minute online introductory and closing session one-on-one with Jane, so we can get to know each other, and reflect on the course at the end.
 You will also be asked to keep a learning-journal as we go through the seminars.

 Week 1: Introduction – History, Rights and Equality

 - Overview of the ‘waves’ theory of feminism, the historical emergence of the second-wave, the main strands of second-wave thought.

 - Liberal feminism and feminism as a ‘civil rights’ project.
 Issues of the tension between ‘equality’ and ‘difference’ in feminism.
 Feminism as an ‘equality’ project vs. feminism as a ‘liberation’ project.
 Class and race-based critiques of liberal feminism.